TriplyDB/Documentation/docs/triply-api/index.md

 ### Upload data to a dataset

 You can upload a data file via the Triply API.
 You need to [use the API Token](#Using-the-API-token) and send an HTTP POST request with data specifying the local file path.
-The list of supported file extentions can be checked in [Adding data: File upload](https://triply.cc/docs/triply-db-getting-started/#adding-data-file-upload) documentation.
+The list of supported file extensions can be checked in [Adding data: File upload](https://triply.cc/docs/triply-db-getting-started/#adding-data-file-upload) documentation.

 The  example of the URI:
 ```sh